Tianmouc/CSVO/README.md

 ## Training

-To train .
-Model will be run on the validation split every 10k iterations
+To train the model, you can run the following command:
 ```
 python train.py --steps=240000 --lr=0.00008 --name=<your name>
 ```
+The training process requires about 5 days on a single NVIDIA RTX 3090 GPU.
 Example training logs can be seen at ```examples```

 ## Evaluation